cschweig2/ParkFinder.Solution/README.md

 ## 📄API Documentation

-Explore our API endpoints with Swagger Documentation:
+Explore the API endpoints with Swagger Documentation:
 1. Enter `dotnet run` in the command line to launch the server.
 2. Use a browser to navigate to `http://localhost:5000/swagger/`.